observablehq/plot/README.md

 * **rx** - the [*x*-radius](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/rx) for rounded corners
 * **ry** - the [*y*-radius](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/ry) for rounded corners

-Insets are typically used to ensure a one-pixel gap between adjacent bars; note that the [bin transform](#bin) provides default insets.
+Insets are typically used to ensure a one-pixel gap between adjacent bars; note that the [band scale padding](#position-options) defaults to 0.1 which also provides separation.

 #### Plot.barX(*data*, *options*)